SCRT-HQ/VaporShell/docs/glossary/New-VSEC2PlacementGroup.md

----
-layout: glossary
-title: New-VSEC2PlacementGroup
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSEC2PlacementGroup

 ## SYNOPSIS
-Adds an AWS::EC2::PlacementGroup resource to the template
+Adds an AWS::EC2::PlacementGroup resource to the template.
+Specifies a placement group in which to launch instances.
+The strategy of the placement group determines how the instances are organized within the group.

 ## SYNTAX